bityob/legit-suspicious-behavior/README.md

 $ export PYTHONPATH=. (on linux)
 $ python app\behaviors\service.py
 ```
 7. Go to your GitHub repository and start to play and trigger suspicious behaviors.
-The easiest suppored one is to create a team with `hacker` prefix in your organziation
+The easiest supported one is to create a team with `hacker` prefix in your organziation
 8. Now you will similiar logs in the console of `behaviors-service`
 ```
 ********